Yrol/demo-microservices-2/README.md

 ### Spring Cloud API Gateway
-Spring Cloud Gateway has been within the project for request routing (to microservices) and also for load balancing.
+Spring Cloud Gateway has been used within the project for request routing (to microservices) as well as for load balancing.

 [API Gateway module repo](https://github.com/Yrol/demo-microservices-2/tree/master/api-gateway)